billwarker/billwarker/content/about.md

 tags: []
 type: about
 ---
-This site is a repository for me to place notes as I study data science, machine learning, and data products.

-As I progress through these studies, experience has shown me that I need a thoughtful approach to how I spend my time.

-WIP
+A place to upload notes as I study data science/products, machine learning, math in general (lots of catching up to do).
+By publishing these notes online they'll be easier for me to revisit and reference, plus I can show them to **you** (assuming you are not me).

 # About Me

-WIP
+Just some guy, will add more later.